 - How long must this information be kept confidential?
 As soon you leave the company, are you free to share everything on which you may have worked, or seen?
 Or, will you be expected to keep the company secrets as secrets, for a certain period of time even after moving on to another employer?
 (Generally, you will find that it is going to be the latter.)

 - What uses of the information are permissible?
 For example, as an employee, you may have the issue of who owns the intellectual property rights to content, products or technology that you created.
 Are you going to have the right to share that information, as you see fit, or will you be bound by the confidentiality agreement to not share it?
 If your company is contracting with another company on a project, will you be able to share sensitive information with this other company for the purposes of completing the project?

 Ultimately, while it may seem tedious, it is important to be as specific as possible on all of these points.
 The more specific you are, the less likely that there will be confusion down the road, and the more likely that the confidentiality agreement will be upheld, should it ever have to go before a judge.

 If you need help with drafting a confidentiality agreement, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.